Table of Contents

 The Total Stations can be used effectively where there are two points given when there’s only one coordinate provided, and the coordinate for the back station can be determined by any other method.
 Total Station also can be used when there aren’t any coordinates given, and in which case, an arbitrary system could be used.

-To measure/ record data from these locations, the devices, also called Electronic Tachometers, will automatically measure the vertical and horizontal angles, along with slope distances, all from a single setup.
+To measure/ record data from these locations, the devices, called Electronic Tachometers, will automatically calculate the vertical and horizontal angles and slope distances from a single setup.

-From the data collected, the tachometers will instantaneously compute the elevations, vertical and horizontal components, and coordinates; then, these numbers will be displayed on an LCD screen.
+The tachometers will instantaneously compute the elevations, vertical and horizontal components, and coordinates; these numbers will be displayed on an LCD screen.

 Besides recording and computing data, the Total Stations also store data on an external data collector or board.
 If the coordinates from the occupied Station and the references azimuth have been input into the system, the coordinates for the sighted point will be obtained immediately.
 Manual recording is avoided and eliminated where the information is stored in the automatic data collector.

-Note that for the Leica Surveying Equipment to offer the most accurate data from some of the most delicate components, they have to be carefully packed and transported, then handled with care as they are removed from their cases.
-The Total Stations, like ordinary Theodolites, include leveling, centering, and the removal of parallax.
+Note that for the Leica Surveying Equipment to offer the most accurate data from some of the most delicate components, they must be carefully packed and transported, then handled with care as they are removed from their cases.
+The Total Stations, like ordinary Theodolites, include leveling, centering, and parallax removal.

 What are the Advantages And Disadvantages of Total Stations?